hak8or/Vagrant_Baboon/README.md

 ```

 ##### Some crazy errors are popping up in the terminal when running your script!
 Chances are that some updated version was released for Phusion or an update broke something.
 Let me know either here or on the [page] (https://github.com/hak8or/nginx-passenger-postgres-rails-setup-script) the script came from.
+You can also check the script log in config.log in the folder where the script ran from, which should be the home directory.

 Possible future enhancements
 ----------------------------